pavankonda0507/Student-Grade-Calculator/README.md

 # Student-Grade-Calculator
-This project is about the Student Grade Calculator, calculates total marks, percentage, grade and displays result.
+This project is about the Student Grade Calculator.
+Calculates total marks, percentage, grade and displays result.